 Department of International Studies

 Department of Global and Transcultural Studies

-Becoming citizens who think for ourselves and act with others in a globalized world
+Becoming citizens who think for ourselves and take collaborative action in a globalizing world

-In today’s society, events occurring on the other side of the globe can immediately affect our lives.
-We are also increasingly expected to work with people of diverse origins and cultural backgrounds.
-Students in the Department of International Studies explore the various multicultural, environmental, and peace issues we face with faculty members who are experts in fields related to culture, economics, politics, law, and society in various regions worldwide.
-Through small-group exercises and hands-on learning, our students develop the ability to flexibly think from multiple perspectives, along with communication skills for logical discussions with others.
+In contemporary society, events occurring on the other side of the globe can have an immediate impact on our lives.
+We are also expected to work with people of diverse origins and cultural backgrounds.
+Students in the Department of International Studies explore various multicultural, environmental, and peace-related issues confronting our society with faculty members who are experts in fields related to culture, economics, politics, law, and society in various regions around the world.
+Through small-group exercises and hands-on learning, our students develop the ability to think flexibly from multiple perspectives, along with communication skills to hold logical discussions.

+Department of International Studies